Head of Department: Professor Richard McAvoy

 Introduction to golf course design theory, planning, and layout.
 Putting green and tee construction methods.
 Turfgrass species and cultivar selection for the golf course.
 Guest presentations by designers and golf course superintendents.
 Field trips required.

 Three credits.
 Two class periods and one 2-hour laboratory.
-Taught jointly with SAPL 800.
+Taught with SAPL 800.
 Not open for credit to graduate students.
 Rackliffe

 Turfgrass weed, insect, disease and vertebrate identification and control.
 Emphasis on biological controls and IPM.
 Field trips required.